Floorp-Projects/Floorp/browser/docs/AddressBar.rst

     constructor(resultType, payload);

     type: {integer} One of UrlbarUtils.RESULT_TYPE.
-    source: {integer} One of UrlbarUtils.MATCH_SOURCE.
+    source: {integer} One of UrlbarUtils.RESULT_SOURCE.
     title: {string} A title that may be used as a label for this result.
     icon: {string} Url of an icon for this result.
     payload: {object} Object containing properties for the specific RESULT_TYPE.